nmshd/documentation/_docs_integrate/data-model-overview.md

 ##### SelectionFormFieldSettings

 If SelectionFormFieldSettings are used as `settings` of a [FormFieldRequestItem](#formfieldrequestitem), this results in a selection form field which expects a selection of options provided.
+If multiple selection is not allowed, the selected option is expected as a string.
+Otherwise, a string array of all selected options is expected, which may also contain only one option.

 | Name                     | Type                           | Required | Description                                                                                                                                                                                  |
 | ------------------------ | ------------------------------ | :------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |